-"He is sure to be one of the figures of the 21st century to take into account both in Germany
+"He is sure to be one of the figures of the 21st century to take into account both in Germany and internationally."

 Praised by Menahem Pressler for his “uniquely beautiful sound and special sonority“, German pianist Julius Asal is quickly establishing himself as one of the promising performers of his generation.

+He is a regular guest at international festivals (Oxford Piano Festival, Rheingau Music Festival, Sommets Musicaux de Gstaad, VP Bank Classic Festival, Davos Festival, Festspiele Mecklenburg-Vorpommern, etc.) and has performed in prestigious concert halls including Wigmore Hall London, Alte Oper Frankfurt, Merkin Concert Hall New York, Musikverein Vienna, Auditorio Manuel de Falla Granada and Laeiszhalle Hamburg.
 He has appeared as soloist with orchestras including the German Radio Philharmonic, the St. Andrew Symphony Orchestra Edinburgh and the Brandenburg State Orchestra.
 His recordings have been broadcasted on various TV and radio stations (RBB, DLF, HR, MDR, SWR, BR, ORF, etc.).

 Julius Asal is frequently present on the international competition scene.
 He won his first competition at age of nine.
-Furthermore, he was a First Prize Winner of the Goldene Taste International Piano Competition, the Mendelssohn Piano Competition and the Lions Music Award.
-In August 2017, at the age of 20, he was the only German in the finals of the legendary Busoni Competition in Italy.
-A week later, he won the Young Concert Artists European Auditions.
+Furthermore, he is a First Prize Winner of the Young Concert Artists European Auditions, the Goldene Taste International Piano Competition, the Mendelssohn Piano Competition and the Lions Music Award.
+He was awarded the Silver Medal at the Palma d'Oro International Piano Competition and received Special Prizes at the International Brahms Competition and the “Ton und Erklärung“ Piano Competition.
+In August 2017, he has played in the Solo Finals of the legendary Busoni Competition in Italy.
 Julius Asal has been awarded the Steinway Prize and has received scholarships from the Oxford Philharmonic Society, the PE Funding Association, the Deutsche Stiftung Musikleben, the RC Alte Oper Frankfurt and the Ferruccio Busoni Foundation.
-He recently received the Deutschlandstipendium, under which he is supported by Yamaha Music Europe GmbH.
-Recently, he was awarded the Silver Medal at the Palma d'Oro International Piano Competition and received Special Prizes at the International Brahms Competition and the “Ton und Erklärung“ Piano Competition.
+He also received the Deutschlandstipendium, under which he was supported by Yamaha Music Europe GmbH.

-In addition to his concert activities as a soloist and chamber musician, he devotes himself to lecture concerts and readings with a musical framework, which has brought him together with international actors and authors in recent years.
+In addition to his concert activities as a soloist, Julius Asal is a passionate chamber musician who regularly performs with the violinist Anne Luisa Kramb and the Arcon Trio, which he founded in 2012.
+Moreover, he devotes himself to lecture concerts and readings with a musical framework, which has brought him together with international actors and authors in recent years.
 He gave lectures such as "Improvisation - musical reorientation as a philosophy of life" on behalf of the Hessian Ministry of Culture and appeared with his own projects such as "Schumann - On Intimacy and Ambivalence" and "Büchner meets Ravel - Lenz and the Gaspard de la nuit“.